EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/README.md

   This will automatically link you to the dedicated entry of the tagged [Consortium partner](https://everse.software/about/consortium/).
 You can find the according label acronym [here](https://github.com/EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/tree/main/content/about/partners).

 7. Please add a picture of yourself using the filename `feature.jpg` (potrait format/square).
 Your jpeg should have at least 256 px (or a minimum of 100 KB).
-You can find the command for the correct layout and insertion for the image in the example files.
+You can find the command for the correct layout and insertion for the image in the example files. \
+E.g.: `{{< figure src="feature.jpg" alt= "photo of Sanje, (C) Christin Hristova, Christop Markus Rist" class="float-right m-2 w-[30%]" >}}`.
+Please add according credit in the `alt`text and stick to the value in `class`.

 For further information on how to add new content see the instruction on "Modifying and Adding content" above.